isomerpages/moe-queenstownsec/pages/School Rules.md

 8. Students must take care of school and public property and not vandalise them.
 9. Students should not waste electricity, water, or other school resources.
 10. Students must follow the security procedures of the school and take care of their belongings.
 11. Students are strictly not allowed to enter the Staff Room.
-Students can speak to teachers via the intercom system outside the Staff Room.
+Students can communicate with teachers via the intercom system outside the Staff Room or through MS Teams from 0700h to 1800h during school days.
 12. Gambling, betting or playing of any card games of any form are prohibited in school.
 13.  **All students are not allowed to have in their possession any weapon.
 They are also not allowed to bring any weapon-like item which can be used or intended to be used to cause harm to others.**